rickardlindberg/rickardlindberg.me/writing/agdpp-thinking-about-test-setup/index.markdown

 noticing, I want to look more closely.

 Testing can for sure be seen as a tradeoff.
-At some point it probably costs more to test that what you gain.
+At some point it probably costs more to test than what you gain.

 One reason to not test is that you don't know how.
 That can be solved by practicing.
 Another reason might be that you decide that the cost is not worth